A solution is suddenly plunged into darkness!

 Mix the liquids and don't blink!

 The colorless solution in the beaker suddenly turns dark.

-Dispose of the reagents and solid waste together with household garbage.
-Pour solutions down the sink and wash with an excess of water.
+Please refer to local regulations when disposing of chemicals.
+Dispose of other solid waste with household garbage.
+Pour leftover solutions down the sink.
+Wash with an excess of water.

 Initially, not much seems to be going on, but a whole host of processes are churning away under the hood.
 Fe3+ is taking electrons from I− , producing I2 .
 These I2 molecules have no time to bind with starch , because S2O32- is quickly turning them back into I− .
 In a sense, Fe3+ and S2O32- are fighting for iodine's attention, but S2O32- takes the lead.

 But this state of affairs can’t last forever—both Fe3+ and S2O32- are slowly being used up in the process.
 However, there's much more Fe3+ than S2O32- .
 Once the S2O32- is used up, Fe3+ quickly converts I− to I2 .
 Starch then immediately binds with I2 and turns dark blue .
 As a result, the liquid in the cup turns almost black in the blink of an eye!

 This reaction is a version of chemical clock reactions – the moment when the solution changes its color can be calculated down to the second and depends on the quantity of reagents used for the reaction.
 The proportions of the substances used influence the rate of these changes.
 For instance, should we add half as much sodium thiosulfate, the solution will turn blue twice as slowly.